dzaima/chat/README.md

 |              <kbd>alt+r</kbd> | hide/unhide unread count for current room      |
 |         <kbd>ctrl+alt+r</kbd> | hide/unhide unread count for all rooms         |

-Most of those (along with some other things) are options in `res/chat.dzcfg`.
+Most of those (along with some other things) are configurable.

-While `res/chat.dzcfg` can be directly modified, it is preferred to make a file `local.dzcfg` in the root folder of the project and copy the necessary fields in.
+`res/chat.dzcfg` contains the defaults, and while it can be directly modified, it is preferred to make a file `local.dzcfg` in the root folder of the project and copy the necessary fields in.

-You can reload the config with <kbd>f5</kbd>, though you may need to reload the corresponding object (by e.g. clicking a room to refresh message list), or restart the app completely.
+You can reload the config with <kbd>f5</kbd> (some things may not update (instead requiring a restart), but most things reload live fine).